How Retargeting Links Can Expand Your Marketing Reach

 A client wants you to increase their web traffic and conversions but…

-Gives you no access to their website whatsoever.
+Gives you no access to their website, whatsoever.

 You can’t change the content or add additional pages to make it more interesting.
 Or modify the layout to make it more enticing for visitors.
-And there’s simply no chance you would be able to add a retargeting script to it too.
+And there’s simply no chance you would be able to add a retargeting script to it either.

-And yet as part of your strategy you want to retarget visitors who bounced off different pages on the site:
+And yet as part of your strategy, you want to retarget visitors who bounced off different pages on the site:

-- Target action driven ads to people who browsed your client’s products list.
+- Target action-driven ads to people who browsed your client’s products list.